The Story of Tanzanite

 It is very unusual when a recently discovered gemstone has a huge impact on the world gemstone market.
 It happened with Paraiba tourmaline in the 1990s.
 But the case of tanzanite in the 1960s is even more intriguing.

 Tanzanite, a rare violet-blue form of the mineral zoisite, was first discovered in 1967 in Tanzania.
 East Africa remains the only source for tanzanite and the supply is extremely limited.
 The limited supply, combined with a soaring demand has resulted in constantly high prices.

 The immense popularity of tanzanite is not surprising at all.
-Originally the gem was known by the more pedestrian name, "blue zoisite."
+Originally the gem was known by the more pedestrian name, "blue zoisite".
 Though tanzanite is blue, it is routinely heated to enhance the blue and eliminate natural yellow and brown tints.
-Tanzanite's hardness level is similar to that of emerald; it is rated 6.5 to 7 on the Mohs hardness scale and has perfect cleavage.
+Tanzanite's hardness level is similar to that of emerald; it is rated 6.5 to 7 on the Mohs hardness scale and like diamond, it has perfect cleavage.
 Tanzanite is more delicate than quartz, but it is still more durable than steel.

 Tiffany showed great enthusiasm and hype for tanzanite as Henry Platt, the grandson of Louis Comfort Tiffany, described tanzanite as being "the most beautiful blue stone to be discovered in over 2000 years".

-The popularity of tanzanite has grown not only because of the marketing success but because of the gem itself.
-Tanzanite is actually much rarer than diamond and large, high grade specimens are becoming harder and harder to find as tanzanite's availability continues to decrease.
+The popularity of tanzanite has grown, not only because of the marketing success, but also because of the gem itself.
+Tanzanite is actually much rarer than diamond and large, high-grade specimens are becoming harder and harder to find as tanzanite's availability continues to decrease.